Life Expectancy and Recovery: How Getting Help Adds Years to Your Life

 Alcohol-Induced Liver Disease

 Alcohol-induced liver disease refers to liver damage caused by excessive alcohol consumption.
 When you drink more alcohol than the liver can process, it can become severely damaged.
+Many heavy drinkers progress through these common types of liver disease over time:

 • Fatty liver: Fatty liver is the buildup of fat inside the liver cells.
 This is the most common alcohol-induced liver disease, causing an enlarged liver.